Command-line tools

 prints the group configuration file.
 If a DKG has been performed, this will include the distributed public key.drand show chain-info

-prints the information for the randomness chain the local node is participating in.drand show private
+prints the information for the randomness chain the local node is participating in.drand show public

 prints the long-term public key of the local node.